Thiago Romano

-Thiago Romano (Τιάγκο Ρομάνο; born 23 June 2006) is an Argentine-Greek footballer who plays as a winger for Campionato Primavera 1 club Inter Milan U20.
+Thiago Romano (Τιάγκο Ρομάνο; born 23 June 2006) is an Argentine-Greek footballer who plays as a winger for Greek Super League club OFI.

 Life and career

 Romano was born on 23 June 2006 in Buenos Aires, Argentina.
 He is the son of Argentine footballer Diego Romano.
 He grew up in Crete, Greece.
 He mainly operates as a winger.
 He specifically operates as a left-winger.
 He can also operate as a midfielder.
 He is left-footed.
 He is known for his versatility.
 He is also known for his dribbling ability.
 He has received comparisons to Argentine footballer Matías Soulé.

 As a youth player, he joined the youth academy of Greek side Panathinaikos.
 He was described as "went through the ranks to play a leading role with the Athens club's Under 19s" while playing for the club.
-In 2024, he joined the youth academy of Italian Serie A side Inter Milan.
+In 2024, he joined the youth academy of Italian side Inter Milan.

+On 6 February 2026, Romano joined Greek Super League club OFI, signing a contact until June 2029.

 He is an Argentina youth international.